LaunchCodeEducation/java-web-dev-curriculum/content/authentication/next-steps/bonus-module/user-roles-privileges/_index.md

 is associated with reading events.

 Finally, we need to add the methods that will create the entries if they don't already exist in the database.
+Notice how the relationships are set up when creating a `Role`, by setting the list of `Privilege` objects associated with that `Role`.

 ```java
     private User createUserIfNotFound(User user) {